American International Pictures: American International in the 1950s

 Arkoff and Nicholson had always wanted to name their company "American International Pictures", but the name was unavailable.
 When the name became available, they changed over.

-There were three main production arms at AIP in the late 1950s: Roger Corman, Alex Gordon and Lou Rusoff, and Herman Cohen.
+There were three main production arms at AIP in the late 1950s: Roger Corman, Alex Gordon & Lou Rusoff, and Herman Cohen.
 Arkoff and Nicholson would buy films from other filmmakers as well, and import films from outside America.

 Roger Corman

 Corman continued to be an important member of AIP (though he also worked for Allied Artists and his own Filmgroup company during this period).
 He had a big hit for the company with the science fiction film It Conquered the World (1956) from a script by Rusoff that was rewritten by Charles B. Griffith.

 His films included Rock All Night (1956); Naked Paradise (1957), in which Arkoff had a small role; The Undead; Sorority Girl; The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent (1957); Machine Gun Kelly with Charles Bronson; and Teenage Caveman (1958), with Robert Vaughn.

-AIP also distributed films Corman helped finance films, such as Night of the Blood Beast, She Gods of Shark Reef and The Brain Eaters (all released in 1958).
+AIP also distributed films Corman helped finance, such as Night of the Blood Beast, She Gods of Shark Reef and The Brain Eaters (all released in 1958).